talsraviv/from-thinking-to-coding/style-guide.md

 Trust and empower the AI coding agent who will be executing this.

+No concluding errata.
+Don't add "future considerations," "next steps," "benefits," or "implementation summary" sections.
+All important future work belongs in the plan itself.
+Flag open questions at the top, not in a conclusion.

 ## The Elements of Style - Abridged for AI Agents

 _Condensed from William Strunk Jr.'s public domain text_